 This is a top-up offer for the second tranche of fundraising of The City Pub EIS for the 2016/17 tax year. £14.2 million has already been raised to date and this offer aims to raise another £15 million.
 The fund will invest in three existing EIS companies that own and operate freehold high-quality pubs across the South of England.

-British adults on average spend a third of their day watching TV on different devices, fuelling demand for new content.
-It is estimated 6,000 new films are needed by the likes of ITV and Netflix each ...
+British adults on average spend three hours 42 minutes a day watching TV on different devices, fuelling demand for new content.
+It is estimated 6,000 new films are needed by the likes of ITV and Netflix ...

 The Deepbridge Technology Growth EIS is an unusual EIS fund.
 It invests in companies that have already proven demand for their products or services.
-Investors know precisely in which companies their money will be invested and ...
+Investors know precisely – and can normally choose – in which companies ...

 This website is directed exclusively at, and intended to be used only by, persons in the UK who will be required to self-certify as Sophisticated Investors or High Net Worth Individuals before applying to invest in any of the products featured.
 It is not directed at any person where (by reason of nationality, residence, domicile or otherwise) the usage of the website is prohibited.